 Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate in hearing session(s).
 You may be asked to confirm your wish to participate when the Inspector has identified the matters and issues for examination.

-If you have any separate Appraisal, please make e comments you wish to make on the accompanying Sustainability them here.
-Please continue on a separate sheet or expand this box if necessary
+8. If you have any separate comments you wish to make on the accompanying Sustainability Appraisal, please make them here.
+This information is on a separate page so that it can be easily removed prior to public display.